 Purpose

-Since both domestic violence and sexual harassment in the workplace differ significantly between native and migrant women, because the right to a life free from violence belongs equally to native and migrant women, the campaign promotes awareness on these issues as an integral part (common component) of a gender equality policy and an immigration policy that supports integration into Greek society and guarantees equal rights for all its citizens, men and women.
+Since both domestic violence and sexual harassment in the workplace differ significantly between native and migrant women, because the right to a life free from violence belongs equally to native and migrant women, the campaign promotes awareness of these issues as an integral part (common component) of a gender equality policy and an immigration policy that supports integration into Greek society and guarantees equal rights for all its citizens, men and women.

 Similarly, women working in highly dependent jobs, especially those in the domestic sector, are often exposed to sexual harassment at work, and are less able to protect their rights, often resorting to the only solution available to them, to resign, with multiple consequences.